invariantlabs-ai/docs/docs/explorer/api/uploading-traces/append-messages.md

 ### `create_request_and_append_messages`

 The `create_request_and_append_messages` method is used to append messages to an existing trace.
-It creates a request object from the provided messages and trace id pushes this data to the API.
+It creates a request object from the provided messages and trace id and pushes this data to the API.

 ##### `messages` <span class='type'>List[Dict]</span> <span class='required'/>